A Christian Perspective on the Presidential Election

 • You could fret while responding with sinful anger.

-My prayer for you is that you will vote and show your faith in God, even if your candidate does not get into office.
+I pray you will vote and show your faith in God, even if your candidate does not get into office.
 You can do this because you are a Christian, and you know at some level of your heart that human strategies or the devil’s schemes will not thwart God’s plans (1 Corinthians 1:25).

-Guard Against, Pray Often
+Guard, and Pray Often

 One of the curiosities about Christians and politics is the lack of faith that some of them exhibit.
-It is becoming rare to hear faith-filled responses from Christians during a political cycle.
+Hearing faith-filled responses from Christians during a political cycle is becoming rare.
 Too many Christians sound similar to the secular culture in their snarkiness, frustration, and fretting.
+When believers get involved in politics, god-centered courage and compassion are not the norm.
+It’s sad.
+If you were to put all the Christian comments about politics and politicians in the same basket as the world’s speech, it would be a challenge to tell the difference.

 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person (Colossians 4:6).

-We should be heavily involved in our country’s happenings, but we should be doing it with faith and grace rather than thinking, talking, and acting like our world.
-When it comes to politics, some Christians seem to be more under the spell of harsh talking heads than the illuminating and controlling power of the Spirit of God.
+We should involve ourselves in our country’s happenings, but we should do it with faith and grace rather than thinking, talking, and acting like our worldly counterparts.
+When it comes to politics, some Christians seem to be more under the spell of the harsh talking heads in the chattering class than the illuminating and controlling power of the Spirit of God.
+You don’t have to vote for those who are against some of the things you value the most, and you don’t have to speak unkindly or derogatory about them.
+They are people made in the image of God (Genesis 1:26-27).
+They do not need our sinful anger or our hatred.
+They need our Jesus.
+I suspect we will never agree with their politics or agendas, but we can pray for them.

-With [our tongues] we bless our Lord and Father, and with it, we curse people who are made in the likeness of God (James 3:9).
+With [our tongues], we bless our Lord and Father, and with it, we curse people who are made in the likeness of God (James 3:9).

 Call to Action